-While the foregoing points to an important distinction between the use of existence value understood as option value and Cohen's use of existence value as particular value, there is also a lesson to be learned from the distinction.
-It may be that some of the intuitive appeal of Cohen's discussion arises not from the argument for a novel form of particular value, but rather from an implicit (and illicit) appeal to uncertainty and the value of keeping options open9.
-In discussing particular existence value in more detail, we must be on our guard against such appeals.
+Note also that the argument for particular value operates in a world of certainty.
+There is no appeal to uncertainty over the basic value of things, or to uncertainty over the potential future use or value of things, in the argument: things, or at least some things, are simply argued to attract particular value if they currently exist and have basic value.
+It may be that some of the intuitive appeal of Cohen's discussion arises not from the argument for a novel form of particular value, but rather from an implicit (and illicit) appeal to uncertainty and the value of keeping options open.
+In discussing the idea of particular value in more detail, we must be on our guard against such appeals by focusing on arguments in the setting of certainty.

-We have already noted that the fundamental idea underpinning particular value is the idea that specific valuable things should be valued over and above the basic value that resides in them.
-Another way of expressing this idea is that we should place particular value on the specific token rather than simply valuing the type that it represents.10 But Cohen wants to argue much more than this.
-For one thing, he argues that while there may be trade-offs between particular value and basic value, recognising particular value undermines the possibility of value maximization as a strategy.
-For another, he wishes to maintain a domain distinction between the domain of conservatism as defined by the recognition of particular value and the domain of justice: so that the relevant type of conservatism carries no implications for justice.
+The fundamental idea underpinning PV is the idea that specific things should be valued over and above the BV that resides in them.
+Another way of expressing this idea is that we should place PV on the specific token rather than simply valuing the type that it represents; so that we value a specific instantiation of a type that actually exists in the present more highly that we value an abstract representative of the type.
+But Cohen wants to argue much more than this.
+For one thing, he argues that while there may be trade-offs between PV and BV, recognising the existence of PV undermines the possibility of value maximization as a strategy.
+For another, he wishes to maintain a domain distinction between the domain of conservatism as defined by the recognition of PV and the domain of justice: so that the type of conservatism that arises from the recognition of PV carries no implications for justice.